ddev/ddev/docs/users/developer-tools.md

 `ddev composer create-project typo3/cms-base-distribution . ^9`

-Of course, a destination directory can be specified if necessary.
-In this case, the project will be created in the `${PROJECT_ROOT}/my-subdir` directory, and will be located at `/var/www/html/my-subdir` in the web container.
+A destination directory can be specified if necessary.
+In this case, the project will be created in the `${PROJECT_ROOT}/my-subdir` directory, and will be located at `/var/www/html/my-subdir` in the web container:

+`ddev composer create-project typo3/cms-base-distribution my-subdir ^9`

 ### Email Capture and Review